Teachers and Grading#

 ---|---|

-Josh will be grading your homework assignments.
-He is split between our course and another one, so his homework grading wil be coarsely grained.
-Josh will provide overall feedback on the things that students struggled with on homework sets; that will be shared in class.
-If you have questions about your homework grade, please contact Josh directly.
+Scarlett will be grading your homework assignments.
+She will provide overall feedback on the things that students struggled with on homework sets which will be addressed in class.
+If you have questions about your homework grade, please contact Scarlett directly.

 Undergraduate Learning Assistants#